Skyb0rg007/CatHS/README.md

 * With GADTs and DataKinds, the 'Operator' type is parametrized by whether or not the operator is read-only (such as a constant).
 By annotating each Assembly operator individually, we get additional type safety that Rust does not afford
-* By using mtl, we can get rid of the 'GlobalState' arguments to functions, and instead implicitly thread the state throughout our programs
+* By using `polysemy`, we can get rid of the 'GlobalState' arguments to functions, and instead implicitly thread the state throughout our programs